-This article analyzes Hamas’ widespread use of OSINT to collect information about Israel throughout the years of conflict between the two sides.
-Intelligence collected in this manner has served Hamas for various purposes: information that helped execute terrorist attacks, information that helped the organization prepare for conflict with Israel and information used to formulate a strategic picture about Israel and its plans for the Gaza Strip.
-Within this, Hamas took advantage of the relative media openness in Israel as a democratic state, causing multiple and diverse defense information to be open to all, thereby receiving valuable information in a readily available, simple and cheap manner.
+This article analyzes Hamas’s widespread use of OSINT to collect information about Israel throughout the years of conflict between the two sides.
+Intelligence collected in this manner has served Hamas for various purposes: to help execute terrorist attacks, to help the organization prepare for conflict with Israel, and to formulate a strategic picture about Israel and its plans for the Gaza Strip.
+Hamas takes advantage of the relative media openness in Israel as a democratic state, such that multiple and diverse defense information is open to all, and thereby receives valuable information in a readily available, simple, and cheap manner.

 However, the article also demonstrates the intelligence limitations of Hamas in obtaining valuable information about strategic aspects and Israel’s decision-making processes.
-Hamas reliance on OSINT to estimate the likelihood that Israel would commence a wide-scale operation against it lead to failures in predicting Israeli activity and harmed the organization greatly.
-This weakness was identified by Israel, which took advantage of it in order to conduct successful acts of deceit, enabling a surprise which translated into real achievements in the confrontation with Hamas.
+Hamas reliance on OSINT to estimate the likelihood that Israel would commence a wide-scale operation led to failures in predicting Israeli activity and caused significant harm to the organization.
+Israel identified this weakness, and took advantage of it in order to conduct successful acts of deception, enabling a surprise which translated into real achievements in the confrontation with Hamas.

 The phenomenon described in this article testifies to the complexity of asymmetric warfare between state and non-state actors.
-Although in terms of “pure” military power the state player clearly has an advantage and is the stronger player, it turns out that in other areas it is actually the weaker player.
+Although in terms of “pure” military power the state player has a clear advantage and is the stronger player, it turns out that in other areas it is actually weaker.
 In the context of this article, the democratic state player suffers from inferiority in its ability to protect its secrets from exposure in open source media, in light of the characteristics of the regime and the society, which demand freedom of expression and respect for the public’s right to know.
-This inferiority translates into an advantage for the non-state actor in terms of the production of cheap, readily available and high-quality intelligence and requires great awareness on the part of the state actor about the intelligence aspect of open source media, in order to protect information on one hand and take advantage of opportunities provided by this phenomenon on the other hand.
+This inferiority translates into an advantage for the non-state actor in terms of the production of cheap, readily available, and high-quality intelligence, and requires great awareness on the part of the state actor about the intelligence aspect of open source media in order to protect information on the one hand and take advantage of opportunities provided by this phenomenon on the other.

-The analysis of the non-state actor’s activity in a particular discipline, as conducted in this article, is one more layer in the developing infrastructure of research about non-state organization intelligence.
-As is becoming increasingly clear, this is a phenomenon with unique characteristics which requires continued research and development in order to be understood in full and to raise awareness about it in the academic, defense-institution and public dialogue.
+Analysis of the non-state actor’s activity in a particular discipline, as conducted in this article, is one more layer in the developing infrastructure of research about non-state organization intelligence.
+As is increasingly clear, this is a phenomenon with unique characteristics; it requires continued research and development in order to be understood in full and to raise awareness about it in the academic, defense-institution, and public dialogue.